 Advantages Challenges Germany is the biggest market in Europe with one of the German consumers demand quality and low highest income levels in the world. prices.
-The demand for sustainable food ingredients and sustainable Private sector sustainability standards can act as foods is growing. barrier to trade.
-Germany is among the largest food importing nations in the U.S. exporters face competition from tariff-free world. products from other EU member states.
+The demand for sustainable food ingredients and sustainable Private sector sustainability standards can act foods is growing. as barrier to trade.
+Germany is among the largest food importing nations in the U.S. exporters face competition from tariffworld. free products from other EU member states.
 Germany is centrally located in Europe with excellent Listing fees paid to retailers limit the transportation channels.
-Food processors are well situated introduction of new U.S. brands. to export products to other EU countries.
-A large, well developed food processing industry requiring a Non-tariff barriers such as phytosanitary wide range of ingredients, from low-value, unprocessed restrictions and traceability requirements can foods to high-value, highly-processed ingredients. make exporting to Germany complicated.
+Food processors are well situated to introduction of new U.S. brands. export products to other EU countries.
+Germany has a large, well developed food processing industry Non-tariff barriers such as phytosanitary requiring a wide range of ingredients, from low-value, restrictions and traceability requirements can unprocessed foods to high-value, highly-processed make exporting to Germany complicated. ingredients.
 The United States has a reputation as a reliable supplier of Some products of modern biotechnology are food inputs in terms of availability, delivery, and quality. prohibited as they are not approved in the EU.
 Source: FAS Berlin